Simple Gluten-Free Italian Flatbread

 FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols and many with IBS are advised to follow a low FODMAP diet.
 A low FODMAP diet avoids fructans, found in most wheat and bread products.
 Fructans are high in these sugars and fibers because they’re easily fermented by intestinal bacteria, leading to IBS symptoms.
-Check out this list of low and high FODMAP foods to learn more.
+Check out our own post that goes into detail about this diet here.

 Flatbread is a perfect appetizer and goes well with a variety of sides such as;

 Sauteed Mushrooms Saute mushrooms with olive oil and put on top of the flatbread.